insideout/ai/_posts/2020-02-19-top-cloud-vendors-look-to-partnerships-to-grab-their-piece-of-the-iot-analytics-pie.md

 ---
 category: news
 title: "Top cloud Vendors Look to Partnerships to Grab Their Piece of the IoT Analytics Pie"
-excerpt: "Analytics services across cloud vendors, on the other hand, are less differentiated, as reflected in pre-built templates such as AWS Sagemaker and Microsoft Azure Notebooks which leverage the open source Jupyter project.
-Considering that many cloud vendors ..."
+excerpt: "Cloud vendor’s revenues come primarily from streaming, storage, and the orchestration of data.
+Analytics services across cloud vendors, on the other hand, are less differentiated, as reflected in pre-built templates such as AWS Sagemaker and Microsoft Azure Notebooks which leverage the open source Jupyter project.
+Considering that many cloud ..."
-publishedDateTime: 2020-02-19T09:56:00Z
+publishedDateTime: 2020-02-19T09:59:00Z
 webUrl: "https://www.abiresearch.com/press/top-cloud-vendors-look-partnerships-grab-their-piece-iot-analytics-pie/"
 type: article
 quality: 18